 In January, 2015 the first regulated bitcoin exchange has been started by CoinBase.

-Bitcoin’s historical performance compared to inflation and stock indices
+Bitcoin’s historical return compared to inflation and stock indices

-If we compare BTC/USD exchange rate to DJIA or US CPI since 2010, it is easy to notice, that bitcoin exchange rate has risen so rapidly that both Dow Jones Industrial Average, and US CPI chart seem to be flat compared to it:
+If we compare BTC/USD exchange rate to DJIA or US CPI since 2010, it is easy to notice, that there was a time, when bitcoin exchange rate has risen so rapidly that both Dow Jones Industrial Average, and US CPI charts seem to be flat compared to it:

-However, if we have a look at the same chart from 2013, where BTC/USD peaked, it looks like, that BTC has only reached its previous high:
+If we have a look at the same chart from 2013, where BTC/USD peaked, it looks like, that – at least for some time – BTC has outperfmed its previous high a lot:

-Despite the huge rate of rise, there are also many warning signals: similar increase of the exchange rate is not very likely in the future, and -20% drops in price were not rare, so every investor should be very careful with bitcoins.
+Despite the huge returns, there are also many warning signals: similar increase of the exchange rate may not be very likely in the future, and the huge drops in price were not rare, so every investor should be very careful with bitcoins.

-*charts are not updated on a daily basis but you can prepare similar charts for yourself by using Chartoasis Sesame.
+*charts are updated every month, but you can prepare similar charts for yourself by using Chartoasis Sesame.
 If you feel like analyzing bitcoin’s historical price, you can do that for free at www.chartoasis.com/sesame .